sqlity-net/dataplatform-devops-exercises/README.md

 4)  You are in the right place if the small merge direction arrow points from the upstream repository to your own:
     ![image](https://user-images.githubusercontent.com/298017/113211990-2fa97c00-9244-11eb-86c9-e00ee8792e89.png)
+    You can inspect the actual changes by scrolling down on this page.

 5) Transfering changes from one repository to another (related) one always requires the use od a pull request.
 Usually, a pull request is made to ask the maintainer of the upstream repository to incorporate changes that were made in a fork.
 But in this case, we are moving changes in the other direction.
 Yet, we are still going to use a pull request.
 Do that by clicking on the "Create pull request" button: